analytiq-hub/sigagent.github.io/_posts/2022-04-16-geneaolgy-of-data.md

 This is a serialization technology that has been open sourced by Google.

 * It is language independent
-* Both Process1, Process2 have syntax, and exchange only data.
+* Both Process1, Process2 have a copy of the same object schema, and exchange only data.
 <p align="center">
 <img src="/src/diagrams/serialization.png" width="350" height="250"/>
 </p>
-* Syntax is separate from serialized data.
-Here is an example syntax:
+* The schema is separate from serialized data.
+Here is an example schema:

 ```
 //polyline.proto